smoort/CarND-Vehicle-Detection/writeup_template.md

 **_Removing false positives using previous vehicle position_**

 * The heat map identified in a frame are recorded in a tracker called track.
+This is used to track the location of vehicles and add increased weight for such locations in subsequent frames.
+This will help detecting and removing false positives which will not show up in consequtive frames.
 * The heat map from the current frame is added to the heat maps from the last 5 frames and averaged out.
 * A heat threshold of 5 is set - any area without three overlapping boxes is discarded as false positive.
 * This will ensure that any false positive identified only in the current frame is discarded by the threshold.